 - 19.150.310 Eelgrass: a flowering plant adapted to the marine environment that roots in sand or mud in shallow waters where waves and currents are not too severe.
-Eelgrass beds require high ambient light levels.
-Where eelgrass beds are disputed as a critical saltwater habitat, appropriate state agencies and comanaging tribes shall be consulted in order to assist with the determination. - 19.150.315 Emergency: an unanticipated and imminent threat to public health, safety, or the environment which requires immediate action within a time too short to allow full compliance with this program.
+Eelgrass beds require high ambient light levels. - 19.150.315 Emergency: an unanticipated and imminent threat to public health, safety, or the environment which requires immediate action within a time too short to allow full compliance with this program.
 All emergency construction is construed narrowly and shall be consistent with the SMA and this Program (RCW 90.58.030 (3eiii)).
 See also emergency exemption procedures in WAC 173-27-040(2)(d). - 19.150.320 Endangered Species Act (ESA) a federal law intended to protect any fish or wildlife species that are threatened with extinction throughout all or a significant portion of its range. - 19.150.325 Enhancement: to improve the ecological functions at the site or landscape scale.
 This includes physical, biological and chemical processes which contribute to the maintenance of the aquatic and terrestrial environments. - 19.150.330 Environmental Limitations: limiting factors to new modifications or development, such as floodplains or unstable slopes. - 19.150.335 Excavation: the mechanical removal of earthen material. - 19.150.340 Exemptions: uses and development, set forth in WAC 173-27-040 and RCW 90.58.030 (3)(e), 90.58.140(9), 90.58.147, 90.58.355, and 90.58.515, that are not required to obtain a Substantial Development Permit, but which must otherwise comply with applicable provisions of the Act and this Program.
-Certain exemption developments must obtain a letter of exemption (see Section 19.500.100(C)(34)). - 19.150.345 Existing Lots: lots, tracts, parcels, sites or other fractional part of divided land that was legally established in accordance with local and state subdivision requirements prior to the effective date of this Program. - 19.150.350 Existing Structures: structures that were legally constructed prior to the effective date of this Program in accordance with the requirements in effect at the time of construction. - 19.150.355 Existing Uses: uses that were legally established prior to the effective date of this Program in accordance with the applicable regulations at the time established. - 19.150.360 Facilities: defined per 19.600.115(3) - 19.150.365 Feasible: an action, such as a development project, mitigation, or preservation requirement, that meets all of the following conditions:

-- A. The action can be accomplished with technologies and methods that have been used in the past in similar circumstances, or studies or tests have demonstrated in similar circumstances that such approaches are currently available and likely to achieve the intended results; - B. The action provides a reasonable likelihood of achieving its intended purpose; and - C. The action does not physically preclude achieving the project's primary intended legal use.
+Certain exemption developments must obtain a letter of exemption (see Section 19.500.100(C)(3)). - 19.150.345 Existing Lots: lots, tracts, parcels, sites or other fractional part of divided land that was legally established in accordance with local and state subdivision requirements prior to the effective date of this Program. - 19.150.350 Existing Structures: structures that were legally constructed prior to the effective date of this Program in accordance with the requirements in effect at the time of construction. - 19.150.355 Existing Uses: uses that were legally established prior to the effective date of this Program in accordance with the applicable regulations at the time established. - 19.150.360 Facilities: defined per 19.600.115(3) - 19.150.365 Feasible: an action, such as a development project, mitigation, or preservation requirement, that meets all of the following conditions: - A. The action can be accomplished with technologies and methods that have been used in the past in similar circumstances, or studies or tests have demonstrated in similar circumstances that such approaches are currently available and likely to achieve the intended results; - B. The action provides a reasonable likelihood of achieving its intended purpose; and - C. The action does not physically preclude achieving the project's primary intended legal use.